 A gift of a life insurance policy is a way to benefit Mary’s Pence without reducing your income or savings.
 Many people buy life insurance to provide for their children and spouse, but once children are grown many people find they no longer have need of their policy.
 In donating your policy to Mary’s Pence you may receive a tax deduction.
 You may also decide to keep the policy, but name Mary’s Pence as the main or contingent beneficiary.

 If you are considering selling off long-term appreciated stock in order to make a donation, you may want to consider transferring the stock to Mary’s Pence instead.
 By transferring stock, you may be able to avoid tax on the gain.
 Contact us for full information needed to make a stock transfer.

 IRA Charitable Rollover

-Once you turn 70 ½ the IRS mandates that you take a required minimum distribution from your IRA account.
+As of January 2020, the IRS mandates that people who are 72-years-old take a required minimum IRA distribution.
 This distribution is included as part of your taxable income.
 The IRA charitable rollover can be a great way for you to satisfy your required minimum distribution, support Mary’s Pence and take advantage of potential tax savings.
 As you plan for the year, please consider making a gift to Mary’s Pence through an IRA charitable rollover.

 How it works: